 How Can Long-Distance Family Caregivers Be Most Effective?

-If you are a long-distance family caregiver, here are 10 tips and strategies to help you effectively partner with relatives–and an in-home caregiver–to provide the help your loved one and family members need:
+If you are a long-distance primary caregiver, here are 10 tips and strategies to help you provide the in-home assistance your loved one needs:

 - Discuss caregiving responsibilities

 If your loved one needs help at home, meet with family members and non-medical care providers to discuss your loved one’s needs.
 Discuss your Find ways to complement each other’s strengths and agree ahead of time on who will be responsible for which tasks.
 Ask how you can assist if you decide to hire a professional in-home caregiver.